Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 After all, if the stars are lit -

-does it mean - somebody needs it? .. "
+Does that mean someone needs it? .. "

 According to the circumstances of the conversation, it is clear that Mayakovsky behaved sincerely, and he had no need to lie about his mother.
-And such hoaxes were not in his nature.
+Yes, and not in his character were such hoaxes.

-In 1916 Mayakovsky wrote the poem "Man".
+In 1916, Mayakovsky wrote the poem "Man".
 Already by the name it is clear that this is a futuristic abstraction.
-Nevertheless, the pedantic author is extremely accurate in describing the father met in the abstract afterlife:
+However, the pedantic author is extremely accurate in describing the father encountered in the abstract afterlife:

 Same.